Saturday, November 11, 2023

 Photo Retrieved From: By Cooper6 - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=60201194

 This offensive push would be the largest military operation that the American forces in Europe would participate in.
-Fought from September 26th to November 11th 1918, the battle would produce 120,000 American causalities, of which 26,000 had been killed.
+Fought from September 26th to November 11th 1918, the battle would produce 120,000 American causalities.
 To put this in perspective, U.S. forces suffered approximately 6,000 casualties on D-Day during WWII.

 After its capture, the artillery gun made its way to the military proving ground in Aberdeen, Maryland.
 On October 2, 1919 it began the trip from Newark, New Jersey to Bellefonte, where it arrived on October 24.
 In the papers, the gun is often referred to as the "Boche 77."
 The word "boche" (pronounced bosh) was a French derogatory word for Germans during the war.

-Once unloaded, the gun was towed by a truck to the Diamond in front of the courthouse where it was gazed upon by hundreds of people.
+Once unloaded, the gun was towed to the Diamond in front of the courthouse where it was gazed upon by hundreds of people.
 It was intended to have a concrete mount constructed to permanently affix the gun in time for a formal dedication on November 11th.

-The gun remained at the Diamond until June 1920 when it was towed to Milesburg to be repainted into as close as its original colors as possible.
-The article explained that upon restoration, the gun would be brought back to Bellefonte and mounted in the southwest corner of the courthouse yard, opposite the soldiers monument.
+The gun remained at the Diamond until June 1920 when it was towed to Milesburg to be repainted into its original camouflage color scheme.
+The article explained that upon restoration, the gun would be brought back to Bellefonte and mounted in the southwest corner of the courthouse yard, opposite the Soldiers and Sailors Memorial.

 A month later, the American Legion requested to have the gun moved in front of the Armory to help promote enlistment within the local troop.
 Council members approved the request and the gun was moved there for a unknown period of time.

 In June that same year, a Mr. Cunningham of the borough council pointed out that the old German gun was in a perilous position within the Diamond and suggested it be removed.
-The Bellefonte Armory had expressed an interest in the gun and it was decided to move it there.
+The Bellefonte Armory had expressed an interest in the gun and it was decided to move it there for display.

 Information Retrieved From: